Stop! Your Lease Extension in Gillingham Could Be FREE

 If you are facing a significant premium because your lease in Gillingham has dropped toward the 80-year mark, your previous lawyer may be at fault.
 Our panel of experts specialise in recovering lease extension costs from negligent firms who failed to protect your investment.

-Main reasons to commence your Gillingham lease extension
+Main reasons to start your Gillingham lease extension

-Leasehold residencies in Gillingham with more than 100 years outstanding on the lease are often regarded as a ‘virtual freehold’.
-This is where the lease value the same as a freehold interest in your home.
-In such circumstances there is often little to be gained by purchasing the reversionary interest unless savings on ground rent and estate charges justify it.
+Leasehold residencies in Gillingham with more than 100 years remaining on the lease are sometimes referred to as ‘virtual freehold’.
+This is where the lease is worth the same as a freehold interest in your premises.
+In such situations there is often little to be gained by purchasing the reversionary interest unless savings on ground rent and service charges justify it.

 Lender Requirement